AitorSimona/CENTRAL-3D/README.md

 ## ASSET IMPORT

-Drop it inside window 2 times, first for importing, second for loading, you can also drag it from project window to hierarchy (on the window title).
+Drop it inside window, then drag resource from project window to scene.

-In this specific release only shaders are imported at startup, default scene is loaded.

 ## DEBUG